analisegiobbi3/regex_tutorial/Develop/Regex_Tutorial.md

 ```
 [\da-z\.-]
 ```
- 1. We can have any digit to start our string, ad indicated by the `\d`
+ 1. We can have any digit to start our string, as indicated by the `\d`
  2. We can use any lower case letters between a and z
  3. We can use the following special characters, `_`, `.`, `-`